Table of Contents

 What is High Vacancy Rate?

 A high vacancy rate would be a vacancy north of 10%.
 Government agency lenders like Fannie Mae and Freddie Mac, who originate the most loans for the U.S. multifamily industry, generally won’t lend on assets below a 90% occupancy rate or 10% vacancy rate.
 They don’t consider these properties to be “stabilized”.
 Therefore, 10% can be regarded as “unstabilized” and too high of a vacancy rate.
+The 90% benchmark is a key threshold in what defines a stabilized property from a lender’s perspective.

 Next, let’s look explore what a good vacancy rate looks like.